maierav/sensation/neuroscience.md

 The next step to understand Boolean is to incorporate what we learned about _set theory_.
 There is an interesting parallel between the _operations_ of Boolean Logic (i.e., what happens to the 0's and 1's in a Boolean Logic Circuit) and the mathematical principles of set theory.

+It is important to note that so far our discussion on computations was somewhat myopically focused on what a _particular type_ of computer performs.
+Indeed, the original definition of "computation" was broader, and somewhat more abstract.
+The term "computation" was coined by A. Turing, and he defined it as:

+    a number is computable if its decimal can be written down by a machine

+This is a bit surprising since the definition seems to cover _future_ machines that we do not even know of.
+It also gets us to wonder what exactly is so special about machines (or how we define them in the first place).

 ### Information Integration

+The rise of LMM's has given many pause as to the assumption that classical computations, as discussed above, support perception.
+While LMM's compell us to admit that much of their written output resembles that of thinking humans, there is lingering debate (and in fact, much doubt) about whether LMM's perceive _anything_ in the process.